 Affiliates of several of the companies that would own interests in a restructured PrimeStar entity provide programming to cable television operators, other terrestrial systems and DBS system operators, including EchoStar.
 These content providers, including News, Time Warner Inc. (including its Turner Broadcasting Systems subsidiary) ("Time Warner"), TCI Communications, Inc. ("TCI"), Cox Communications Inc. ("Cox"), Comcast Corporation ("Comcast") and US WEST, Inc. ("US WEST") would likely provide a significant amount of programming to the new PrimeStar entity and may decide to provide this programming to PrimeStar on better terms and at a lower cost than to other cable or DBS operators.
 Additionally, those content providers could raise programming prices to all cable, DBS and other providers (including PrimeStar), thereby increasing the Company's cost of programming to rates that are effectively higher than those borne by PrimeStar's owners.
-Although the current programming access provisions under the Cable Act"), and the FCC's rules generally require cable company affiliated content providers to make programming available to competitors on non-discriminatory terms, there are exceptions to these requirements and certain of these requirements are set to expire in 2002 unless extended by the FCC.
+Although the current programming access provisions under the Cable Television Consumer Protection and Competition Act of 1992, as amended (the "Cable Act"), and the FCC's rules generally require cable company affiliated content providers to make programming available to competitors on non-discriminatory terms, there are exceptions to these requirements and certain of these requirements are set to expire in 2002 unless extended by the FCC.
 Moreover, any amendment to, or interpretation of, the Cable Act or the FCC's rules which would revise or eliminate these provisions could adversely affect EchoStar's ability to acquire programming on a cost-effective basis.